phansch/mini_rfc_for_cargo_lint_configuration/README.md

 already.

 However, one downside is that there is currently no way to share a `Cargo.toml` between separate projects.
-There's no concrete solution here, but, but maybe a new `inherit_from` or `inherit_lints_from` key could solve that problem.
+There's no concrete solution here, but maybe a new `inherit_from` or `inherit_lints_from` key could solve that problem.
 Prior art includes at least [Rubocop's `inherit_from` setting][rubocop_inherit] and [eslint's `extend` setting][eslint_inherit].